bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="vish"></a> VISH

 VISH ("vactrol-ish") is an envelope generator designed to simulate the voltage shapes produced by the [vactrol](https://en.wikipedia.org/wiki/Opto-isolator) control circuits of hardware LPGs (low pass gates).
 It lends itself to percussive envelopes, though long envelopes are possible.
+It is also used as the envelope circuit in <a href="#megagate">MEGAGATE</a>, and in simplified form in <a href="#lpg">LPG</a> and <a href="#llpg">LLPG</a>.

 It operates by generating an internal 10V square envelope, which is fed through a slew limiter.